-Southwestern Motorway crash causing lengthy delays
+Southwestern Motorway reopens after three-car crash

 Advertisement

+The rocks spilled on the road, and motorists were advised to expect delays.

-The road is now down to one lane and work is underway to clear the rocks from the road.
+The road was down to one lane and work was underway to clear the rocks from the road.

-Motorists are advised to avoid the area if possible.
+Motorists were advised to avoid the area if possible.